 - Immunotherapy (allergy shots or sublingual therapy)

-Medications such as antihistamines, nasal sprays, steroids and decongestants may provide temporary relief, but do not address the underlying immune problem.
+Medications such as antihistamines, nasal sprays, steroids, and decongestants may provide temporary relief but do not address the underlying immune problem.

 Immunotherapy (allergy shots or sublingual therapy)

 - Immunotherapy is one of the only scientifically proven methods to control allergies for long-term benefits.
-Immunotherapy is ideal for those who cannot avoid their allergic triggers, have problems managing their allergies or do not like feeling “medicated”.
+Immunotherapy is ideal for those who cannot avoid their allergic triggers, have problems managing their allergies, or do not like feeling “medicated”.

 - Fixed food allergy is less common.
 Symptoms occur almost immediately after being ingested.
-Symptoms may include swelling of the face, hives or rash, which can ultimately lead to anaphylactic shock.
-Anaphylactic shock is a sudden, severe and potentially fatal allergic reaction.
-It is marked by a drop in blood pressure, itching, swelling and difficulty breathing.
+Symptoms may include swelling of the face, hives, or rash, which can ultimately lead to anaphylactic shock.
+Anaphylactic shock is a sudden, severe, and potentially fatal allergic reaction.
+It is marked by a drop in blood pressure, itching, swelling, and difficulty breathing.
 The only way to treat this type of allergy is total avoidance.

-Food allergy treatment is a combination of avoidance and rotation diet.
+Food allergy treatment is a combination of avoidance and a rotation diet.
 There are treatment options available that can be discussed once skin testing has been completed.

-Fungus lives on our skin naturally.
+The fungus lives on our skin naturally.
 A break in the skin can allow the fungus to enter the body, resulting in an infection.
 This infection can cause a variety of symptoms, including rashes and gastrointestinal problems.

-Common sites for fungal infections are: nails, skin (including scalp and groin area), ear canal, vagina and the gastrointestinal tract.
+Common sites for fungal infections are nails, skin (including scalp and groin area), ear canal, vagina and the gastrointestinal tract.

 Treatment options are diet changes to eliminate foods that “feed” the fungus and immunotherapy.
 Immunotherapy desensitizes the body from the fungus.

 Stinging insect allergy is an allergic reaction to a bee sting.
 The reaction can be mild, resulting in localized redness and swelling at the sting site.
 Reactions can become severe enough to cause anaphylactic shock.
-Anaphylactic shock is a sudden, severe and potentially fatal allergic reaction.
-It is marked by a drop in blood pressure, itching, swelling and difficulty breathing.
+Anaphylactic shock is a sudden, severe, and potentially fatal allergic reaction.
+It is marked by a drop in blood pressure, itching, swelling, and difficulty breathing.